SCH-INIT/otp-relay/UPDATE-PIPELINE.md

 /etc/nginx/sites-available/
 ```

 `/opt/otp-relay` is the live app directory.
 It is not the source-of-truth git repo after installation.
+See [Operational rules](#16-operational-rules).

 ---